The WHO Pain Ladder

-- Paracetemol is slightly different to the other NSAIDs: it can be used safely in combination with other NSAIDs and has no anti-inflammatory properties.
-It’s mechanism of action is incompletely understood: it is known it acts weakly on the COX enzymes, but this does not explain its full effects.
+- Paracetamol is slightly different to the other NSAIDs: it can be used safely in combination with other NSAIDs and has no anti-inflammatory properties.
+Its mechanism of action is not completely understood: it is known to act weakly on the COX enzymes, but this does not explain its full effects.

 - NSAIDs are very effective when combined with opiates, so don’t rush to giving a patient in pain morphine straight away, move on to step 2 first.

 - Paracetamol: 1g QDS PO